-In Babylon, Technical Writers were a highly skilled professional, just as they are today.
+In ancient Babylon, technical writers were a highly skilled professional just as they are today.
 To be considered a professional, these specialists required many years of training and experience in the many skills associated with producing high quality documentation.
 They were also a very valuable asset to any ancient organization whether run by a ruthless dictatorial king or managed by a sympathetic local governor.

 Impressions on the iCLAY™ was always done using the right hand.
 (Due to this restriction, left-handed scribes were probably kept out of the profession or they needed to learn to use their right hand.)